-Regardless of whether you are raising seed capital, angel funding of venture capital financing, you will need to build a PowerPoint presentation to tell your story.
+Regardless of whether you are raising seed capital, angel funding of venture capital financing, you will need to build an investor presentation to tell your story.
 Depending upon what type of investment you are looking to raise the corresponding content that you present will vary.
 However, there is a fundamental set of information that is required for any investor and that has been summarized here.

 Investor Presentation – Executive Summary